Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Examples

-With the above {given} four methods, computing {an} upper bound $\gamma$ on the $(L-\ell)$-horizon $\mc{L}_2 $-gain of the system using $\dataset$ {gives the results depicted in Fig.~\ref{fig:result_multL} for $L=3,\dots,8$}.
+With the above {given} four methods, computing {an} upper bound $\gamma$ on the $(L-\tau)$-horizon $\ell_2 $-gain of the system using $\dataset$ {gives the results depicted in Fig.~\ref{fig:result_multL} for $L=3,\dots,8$}.

-{The plot in} Fig.~\ref{fig:result_multL:con} shows {the results of the CHA and SP {data-driven} methods} together with the model-based and indirect dissipativity analysis methods {when} $\mb{D}$ is \emph{not} considered in the analysis.
-The plot in Fig.~\ref{fig:result_multL:ncon} depicts the results of the {CHAr and SDM direct data-driven dissipativity analysis methods} together with the model-based and indirect dissipativity analysis methods {when $\mb{D}$ is considered in the analysis}.
-We want to highlight again that we analyze here $(L-\ell)$-dissipativity.
+{The plot in} Fig.~\ref{fig:result_multL:con} shows {the results of the CHA and SP {data-driven} methods} together with the model-based and indirect dissipativity analysis methods, while the plot in Fig.~\ref{fig:result_multL:ncon} depicts the results of the {CHAr and SDM direct data-driven dissipativity analysis methods} together with the model-based and indirect dissipativity analysis methods.
 The plots show for this simple system {that} the finite-horizon direct data-driven dissipativity analysis results converge relatively quick{ly} to the infinite-horizon results {of the} model-based approaches.
-As expected, Fig.~\ref{fig:result_multL:con} demonstrates that the dissipativity verification via Proposition~\ref{prop:LPV_diss_ellipsoidal} is slightly more conservative, i.e., the computed upper bound on the $\mathcal{L}_2$-gain is slightly larger.
+As expected, Fig.~\ref{fig:result_multL:con} demonstrates that the dissipativity verification via Proposition~\ref{prop:LPV_diss_ellipsoidal} is slightly more conservative, i.e., the computed upper bound on the $\ell_2$-gain is slightly larger.
 However, this conservatism is negated when the multiplier is considered to be scheduling dependent, as shown in Fig.~\ref{fig:result_multL:ncon}.
-Hence, our methods give comparable results to the model-based approach when the horizon is chosen sufficiently large {even if} we \emph{only} make use of the information that is encoded in the data dictionary $\dataset$.
+Hence, our methods give comparable results to the model-based approach when the horizon is chosen sufficiently large {even if} we \emph{only} make use of the information that is encoded in the data-dictionary $\dataset$.

 As highlighted throughout the paper, e.g., Remark~\ref{rem:manylmis}~and~\ref{rem:PVmulti}, the computational complexity of the CHA(r) method(s) can be significant, especially when compared to the method based on the S-procedure or the sampling-based method.
-This can be observed in Table~\ref{tab:comp}, where we have listed the computation time for every method for an increasing $L$.
+This is {illustrated by} Table~\ref{tab:comp}, where we have listed the computation time for every method for an increasing $L$.
 For comparison, we also included the computation time for model-based $L$-dissipativity verification for the increasing horizon.